root-project/root/README/ReleaseNotes/v610/index.md

    the axis title is automatically placed to avoid overlaps with the axis labels.
 - Implement the automatic placement of the `TLegend`.
 A new constructor not specifying the legend position is available.
 Only width and height are defined.
+- `ChangeLabel` is now available for log axis as well as requested [here](https://sft.its.cern.ch/jira/browse/ROOT-8537).
+- The `TGraph` copy constructor also copy the underlying `TH1F` if it exists (it holds the axis titles).
+- `TGraph` axis range was computed differently depending on the order of SetLog[x|y]" This issue was reported [here](https://sft.its.cern.ch/jira/browse/ROOT-8751)

 ## 3D Graphics Libraries
 - In `TMarker3DBox::PaintH3` the boxes' sizes was not correct.